UK Stocks-Factors to watch on Oct 8

-LONDON, Oct 8 (Reuters) - Britain’s FTSE 100 December futures contract was down by 0.5 percent on Wednesday, with concerns about a global economic slowdown set to weigh on stock markets.
+LONDON, Oct 8 (Reuters) - Britain’s FTSE 100 index is seen opening down by 23 points, or 0.4 lower on Wednesday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The UK blue chip index ended 1 percent lower at 6,495.58 points on Tuesday.